abderrahimbahia/ExpensesReimbursementSystem/README.md

 ---
 ## Introduction
-This project is an expense reimbursement system, designed to allow us to demonstrate our understanding of the fundamentals of software development.
+This project is an expense reimbursement system, designed to allow us to demonstrate our understanding of the fundamentals of software development.<br/>
 Employee expense reimbursement software allows you to input expenses for approval through one application. during this project I built an API for employees  to submit reimbursement requests and managers to approve or deny the submitted requests.